galgranov/langgrapTool1/README.md

 ├── meta_agent.py                  # MetaAgent orchestrator
 ├── META_AGENT_README.md           # MetaAgent docs
 │
+├── a2a_protocol.py                # A2A protocol core
+├── a2a_company_agent.py           # Company agent with A2A
+├── a2a_person_agent.py            # Person agent with A2A
+├── a2a_coordinator.py             # Coordinator agent
+├── a2a_demo.py                    # A2A interactive demo
+├── A2A_README.md                  # A2A documentation
+│
 ├── visualize_graph.py             # Graph visualization
 └── audio_output/                  # Generated audio reports
 ```